 Keep copies of your plan at home and work.
 Review it with your doctor regularly.
 Your symptoms and response to medications may change over time.
 With an asthma action plan, you may be able to breathe easier in more ways than one.

 Created on 02/12/2009

 - National Heart, Lung, and Blood Institute.
-National Asthma Education and Prevention Program expert panel report 3: guidelines for the diagnosis and management of asthma.
+Expert panel report 3 (EPR3): Guidelines for the diagnosis and management of asthma.

 - American Academy of Allergy Asthma and Immunology.
 Asthma action plan.